Politics, Philosophy and Economics, BA

 International Affairs minor

-Aeverie came to Northeastern after being drawn to its emphasis on experiential learning.
-Her experience studying Politics, Philosophy, and Economics has prepared her for the future not only with the knowledge and skills that she has gained from classes and experiential learning opportunities, but through facilitating her growth as an individual and awareness of what is happening in the world around her.
+Aeverie was drawn to Northeastern and the emphasis on experiential learning.
+Her undergraduate experience has prepared her for the future, not only with the knowledge and skills that she has gained from classes, but by facilitating her growth as an individual and awareness of the world around her.

-Aeverie’s first co-op was with the Associates for International Research Inc (AIRINC) in Boston as an analyst in their housing and international relocations department.
+She completed her first co-op with the Associates for International Research Inc (AIRINC) in Boston as an analyst in their housing and international relocations department.

-She volunteered at the Action for Boston Community Development and served as a volunteer judge at the Boston Debate League, a debating organization for middle and high school students in Boston.
+Aeverie volunteered with Action for Boston Community Development and served as a volunteer judge at the Boston Debate League, a debating organization for middle and high school students in Boston.

-Aeverie also was a member of the International Relations Council (IRC) where she competes and engages with other universities in simulating the workings of international organizations.
+Aeverie was a member of the International Relations Council where she competed and engaged with other universities in simulating the workings of international organizations.